This post may contain affiliate links. See our affiliate disclosure for more.

 It’s true.
 Manage your projects, invoice your clients and collect the payments, organize your finances, and a lot more, without paying for ten subscriptions and saving time and headaches switching from one platform to the other or trying to figure out how to integrate your tech stack.

-Hectic is a tool entirely focused on freelancers.
+Moxie is a tool entirely focused on freelancers.

 One of their core values is to “put freelancers first” and after testing this tool and reviewing it, I can tell it’s true.

 And their founders keep iterating to evolve as the freelancing industry does, and as they gather feedback from their many users.

 - Designed to serve freelancers’ needs

 - Some features may be considered “basic” if you are looking for very niche-focused solutions.
 For example, while Moxie can be great for running a freelance photography business, it’s not entirely focused on photography businesses or a custom solution only for that niche.